martabrylska/weather-app/README.md

 ## About the project 🎉

-The app show you actual weather.
-You can choose the place from cities all over the world.
-There are also register and login panels.
-After signing in you can add city to your favorites list, where you can use filters.
-On login panel you can also change your password and units of measurement.
+This is my standalone full-stack app, that delivers real-time weather updates for cities worldwide.
+The app employs user authentication to enable personalized weather tracking and favorite city management.
+Users can conveniently filter and sort weather data based on their preferences, ensuring an intuitive and engaging experience.
 The app uses eg.:
+The app uses eg.:

 - (FE) fetching data from external weather API: [https://openweathermap.org/api](https://openweathermap.org/api),
 - (FE) localStorage (React hook) to store username, searched city and logging info,
-- (FE) React contexts (logging info, serached city, units of measurment),
+- (FE) React contexts (logging info, searched city, units of measurement),
 - (BE) cookie to keep the logging session,
-- (BE) JWT token for user authorising.
+- (BE) JWT token for user authentication.

 ### Screenshots 📺